Prof Gareth Austin

 From undergraduate days onwards, I have been particularly interested in both African and comparative economic history, the latter with particular reference to Asia and Latin America.
 This dual interest is reflected in my teaching, which focuses on comparative and global as well as African economic history.
 Inspired by Professor Patrick O'Brien, I was an early enthusiast for the renaissance of Global History.
 Previously an editor of the Journal of African History, I was one of the proposers of the new Journal of Global History (launched in 2006), and served as president of the European Network in Universal and Global History, 2008-12.
 I have been fortunate to be an academic visitor/guest professor at the University of Cape Town, Kyoto University, Jawaharlal Nehru University, the Graduate Institute (Geneva), Kansai University, Macquarie University, Paris School of Economics, University of Ghana, Universidad de la República (Montevideo), and the University of the Witwatersrand.

-(4) Global economic and social history, especially economic development, including industrialization, slavery, culture & economic behaviour, and the interaction of economic and environmental change.
+(4) Global economic history in the broadest sense, especially economic development, including industrialization, slavery, culture & economic behaviour, and the interaction of economic and environmental change.
+Long-run project: a group of us are gradually making progress towards a a co-written global history offering an economic approach to environmental history and an environmental approach to economic history.

-I serve on the board of the African Economic History Network, and on several editorial advisory boards, including Cambridge Studies in Economic History (Cambridge University Press), the Brill book series in Global Economic History, the Economic History Review, the journal African Economic History, the Historical Journal, and the Journal of Global History.
+Editorial and association boards: I serve on the board of the African Economic History Network, and on several editorial advisory boards, including Cambridge Studies in Economic History (Cambridge University Press), the Economic History Review, the journal African Economic History, and the Journal of Global History.

 Key publications